 "I’m very appreciative of the voters and their confidence in the city right now," Hall said.

 He said a dedicated group of people focused on getting the word out and making people aware of the election, and the city will continue to allow its residents to be aware and give input.

 "We’re never going to stop giving people opportunities," Hall said.
 "We did everything we could to make sure people were aware."

-Page 3 of 3 - He said he looks forward to the sunsetting of another 0.5 percent city sales tax in three years.
+He said he looks forward to the sunsetting of another 0.5 percent city sales tax in three years.